 This summer, Anglo-Dutch Shell, Austria’s OMV and Germany’s E.ON nevertheless agreed with the Russian gas monopoly Gazprom to extend the Nord Stream pipeline.

 The German government, which says it wants to keep the embargo in place, argues that it cannot stop private companies.

 But such concerns did not stop Europe from forcing Russia to abandon another non-Ukrainian pipeline last year.
 Russia canceled South Stream in December citing European opposition to the $40 billion project.

 Hypocrisy all round

-Italy’s Eni was a major investor in South Stream and Italy is Russia’s second-largest trading partner in the EU, after Germany.
-So it is no surprise that the country didn’t make an issue out of Nord Stream II until now when it had its own ties with Russia to consider.
+Italy’s Eni was a major investor in South Stream and Italy is Russia’s second largest trading partner in the EU, after Germany.
+So it is no surprise that the country didn’t make an issue out of Nord Stream 2 until now when it had its own ties with Russia to consider.

 Hypocritical though it may be, Renzi does have a point.
 As this website has argued, building Nord Stream 2 would contradict Europe’s stated aims of seeking alternative natural gas suppliers to Russia and stopping the country’s bullying of Ukraine.
 There is no justification for it.